Epididymo-orchitis

 - Physical examination to determine exact site and nature of swelling and tenderness

-- Collect FPU and MSU specimens
+- Collect first pass urine and mid stream urine specimens

-- If diagnosis uncertain, Doppler ultrasonography may help exclude testicular infarction, torsion, or tumour.
+- If diagnosis uncertain, Doppler ultrasonography may help exclude testicular infarction, torsion or tumour.

 Special considerations

-Principle treatment options | |
+Principal treatment options |

-Infection | Recommended |
+Recommended |

-Chlamydia/gonorrhoea suspected | Ceftriaxone 500mg in 2mL of 1% lignocaine IMI, stat PLUS EITHER Doxycycline 100mg PO, starting the next day, BD for 14 days OR Azithromycin 1g PO, stat and repeated 1 week later |
+Ceftriaxone 500mg in 2 mL of 1% lignocaine IMI, stat PLUS EITHER Doxycycline 100mg PO, BD for 14 days OR Azithromycin 1g PO, stat and repeated 1 week later. |

 Treatment advice